Email MarketingAnalyticsRetention

 Three Levers That Determine Your Subscriber Value

-This lever isn't directly captured in the subscriber value data, but it connects the entire benchmark series.
-A subscriber who buys twice at $162 AOV is worth $324 in email-attributed revenue.
+A subscriber who buys twice at a $162 AOV is worth $324 in email-attributed revenue.
 A subscriber who buys once is worth $162.
 Same AOV, 2x the value.
+This lever turns a one-time conversion into lifetime value.

-The closing math: most brands try to grow their list to increase email revenue.
-The data says improving conversion rate on your existing list is higher-leverage.
-A 50,000-subscriber list at a 5% buyer rate generates more email revenue than a 100,000-subscriber list at 2% — assuming similar AOV.
+The closing math: your archetype — set largely by your product's order value — determines your ceiling.
+Conversion is how you reach it, and it's the lever most brands have the most room on.
+Growing the list is the lever brands reach for first, and it's usually the weakest: a 50,000-subscriber list at a 5% buyer rate generates more email revenue than a 100,000-subscriber list at 2%, assuming similar AOV.
 Growing the list is easier to measure.
-Improving conversion is easier to monetize.
+Improving conversion — and order value — is easier to monetize.

 Not sure which archetype your brand falls into — or which lever to pull first?
 We audit this for every new client.